RasterStack Data Model¶

 )

-- Temporal Organization: Automatic sorting and grouping by timestamps for time-series analysis
+- Temporal Organization: Automatic sorting by timestamps for time-series analysis (one item per timestamp)

 - Concurrent Execution: Parallel loading of data using ThreadPoolExecutor for improved performance